Can Non-Fiction Authors Create Their Own Indexes?

 Libraries, Bookstores, and Amazon Sales

 Do you want your book to sell more easily?
 A good index is an important feature that librarians will look out for.
 Some libraries won’t consider purchasing non-fiction books without an index.
-Readers will often browse the index first to see what the book is about; those who want to look up something will go straight to the index.
+Readers will often head to the back matter first and browse the index first to see what the book is about; those who want to look up something will go straight to the index.
 Without indexes, books are seen as less polished, which lowers the chance that a library system will select it for purchase.

 The same thing is true with bookstores.
 Buyers will skim the index to see if certain topics are covered in the book.
 If they can’t see what they are looking for, they will move on to another title on the shelf.
 The lack of an index can result in a lack of sales.